KonnerLester1015/ByteBox-Nexus/content/about/_index.md

 sidebar:
   exclude: true
 ---
-# About Me
 Hello, and welcome to my portfolio!
-I'm Konner Lester, an enthusiastic undergraduate student majoring in [Computer Infrastructure and Network Engineering Technology](https://polytechnic.purdue.edu/degrees/computing-infrastructure-and-network-engineering-technology) at Purdue University.
+I'm Konner Lester, an eager undergraduate student majoring in [Computing Infrastructure and Network Engineering Technology](https://polytechnic.purdue.edu/degrees/computing-infrastructure-and-network-engineering-technology) at Purdue University.
 My journey in the world of Information Technology has been an exciting blend of academic learning and hands-on experience through internships.

 # My Experience
 I have had the opportunity to apply my learning in real-world settings through two different internships: one as a System Administrator at [Subaru of Indiana Automotive](https://www.subaru-sia.com/) and the other as a Research Support Developer at [Purdue's RCAC](https://www.rcac.purdue.edu/) (Rosen Center for Advanced Computing).